krishnaku/pypcalc/pcalc/docs/dora_metrics_model.md

   and observables.
 - A systematic way to uncover *causal* — not just correlative — relationships between key variables.
-- A foundation for real-time feedback and intervention systems.
+- A foundation for building real-time feedback and intervention systems.

 And what better place to start applying this machinery than a domain where better measurement is so clearly needed?